nunomourinho/forensicVmAutopsyUserManual/1-todo.md

 - [x] Create a figure index
 - [ ] Create a table index
 - [ ] Create a glossary (https://sublime-and-sphinx-guide.readthedocs.io/en/latest/glossary.html)
-- [ ] Compile and join api documentation from forensicVM server in the developer section
-- [ ] Compile and join api documentation from forensicVM client in the developer section
-- [ ] Create a project site> https://pages.github.com/

 - [ ] Make metrics:
    - [ ] Run the image conversion